American Philosophical Society, Library & Museum

 |Location:||Pennsylvania, United States|

-The American Philosophical Society’s Library & Museum (APS) invites applications for a one year Mellon Foundation Postdoctoral Natural History Exhibition Fellowship.
+The American Philosophical Society’s Library & Museum (APS) invites applications for a one year Mellon Foundation Postdoctoral Women in Science Special Projects Fellowship.
 The APS seeks applications from recent humanities Ph.D.s interested in exploring career paths in libraries, museums, and cultural heritage institutions.
-The Fellowship, based in the APS’s Library & Museum, will be a year-long research fellowship for our forthcoming natural history exhibition opening in the spring of 2024.
-The fellow will also be provided the opportunity to pursue an independent research project, preferably one related to the collections or programs of the Society’s Library & Museum.
+The Fellowship, based in the APS’s Library & Museum, will play a leading role in a special oral histories project focused on APS Members.

 Primary responsibilities will include:

 - Conducting research in the history of the APS’s membership, especially as it pertains to the upcoming exhibition on women in science;

 - Corresponding with APS Members about the history of science, especially in the late-20th and 21st centuries;

 - Helping organize and conduct oral history interviews;

 The Fellow will be fully integrated into the APS’s Library & Museum staff and 20 percent of the Fellow’s time will be reserved for their own independent research, ideally using resources at the APS or kindred regional institutions.
 The Fellow will also be expected to participate in the vibrant intellectual community at the Society, including biannual symposia for the elected Members of the APS, monthly lunches at the Library with visiting scholars, daytime workshops and programming with other residential fellows, and evening programs with specialists in a wide range of fields.

 This is a one-year Fellowship that begins by September 15, 2022 and ends one year after the start date, 2023.
 Compensation is $50,000 plus benefits.
 The Fellowship may not be held concurrently with any other fellowship or grant.